All Episodes

 Now, it's been reported just now that Obama's still meeting with the national security team, still putting together their statement or making up their minds.

-I that I think whether that's true or not, and remember everything is PR buzz uh image.
+I think whether that's true or not, and remember everything is PR buzz image, and it could well be he's always late, and they're just trying to paint this.

 Who knows?

-But one thing it it it it it does seem that uh everything is just seated the pants, last minute with uh with this regime.
+But one thing, it does seem that everything is just seated the pants last minute with this regime.

 Sunni extremists in Iraq occupy Hussein's chemical weapons facility.